This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

-Grade II is still considered a relatively mild form of IVH, but slightly more serious than grade I and involves between 10 and 50% of the ventricles.
-However, similar to grade I bleed, there is usually less concern for long-term problems.
+Grade II is still considered a relatively mild form of IVH but slightly more serious than grade I. It involves between 10 and 50% of the ventricles.
+However, similar to grade I bleed, there is a low risk of long-term problems.

 Grades III and IV

-The most severe forms of IVH, grades III & IV, are marked by substantially more bleeding in the brain, with grade IV being the most severe.
+The most severe forms of IVH, grades III and IV, are marked by substantially more bleeding in the brain, with grade IV being the most severe.